dotlang/language/README.md

 Y - Support for concurrency built into the language
 ```
-promise& class1.func1();  //normally, run the statement in another co-routine at the moment
+promise& class1.func1();  //run the statement in another co-routine at the moment
 future<string> f1 = promise class1.func1(1, 2, 3);  //wait for call of invoke
 future<string> f2 = promise { return "a"; };
 f1.invoke();